 Broadly speaking, individuals located in the state who are 21 and over can participate.
 You do not have to be a resident of Pennsylvania to play.

 Employees of land-based licensees and key employees of platform providers are excluded, as are individuals who are barred from land-based casinos and individuals who have elected to self-exclude.

-In simple terms, online casino games and online poker games will be available.
+In simple terms, online casino games and online poker games are all available.
 But the bill gives regulators reasonable latitude to approve a wide array of games.

-Due to the unique taxation structure that penalizes slot play and favors table games/poker, some new game variants may be developed for the PA market that attempt to appeal to slot players while remaining within the definition of a table game or a poker game.
+Due to the unique taxation structure that penalizes slot play and favors table games and poker, some new game variants may be developed for the PA market that attempt to appeal to slot players while remaining within the definition of a table game or a poker game.

 Tax is based on gross gaming revenue, defined as “the total of all cash or cash equivalent wagers […] minus the total of cash or cash equivalents paid out to to registered players as winnings.”

 Visit this PA gambling expansion revenue page for a full breakdown from PlayPennsylvania.